Police: 14-year-old killed when driver evading cops crashed

-GLYNN COUNTY, Ga. - A teenage girl's family, school and community is mourning her life, which was lost when a speeding car crashed into a fence post in western Glynn County last week
+GLYNN COUNTY, Ga. - A teenage girl's family, school and community is mourning her after she lost her life last week when a speeding car crashed into a fence post in western Glynn County.

-Kylie Burgess, 14, was killed and two boys injured when a car that had eluded police left Williamson Avenue on a curve and crashed and overturned, according to the Georgia State Patrol.
+Kylie Burgess, 14, was killed and two boys were injured when a car that had eluded police left Williamson Avenue on a curve, crashed and overturned, according to the Georgia State Patrol.

 The accident report released this week shows Glynn County police were pursuing a Dodge Charger and Ford Mustang racing at speeds clocked up to 104 mph about 2:30 a.m.
 May 12 on Highway 82, but the officer stopped when the Charger pulled over on Ratcliff Road.